Skip to contents

 #> 7 7.39 28 TRUE 0.72

 The x and n columns are the same as in the input.
 By default, the number of items composing the mean is assumed to be 1.
 The main result, consistency, is the GRIM consistency of the former three columns.
-On the ratio column, see section The GRIM ratio.
+On the probability column, see section The probability of GRIM inconsistency.

 Scale items